AustinMitchell/sysc-3303-project/README.md

 		Log files for how long certain processes took to complete get outputted to the /bin directory.
 The time is in nanoseconds.

+		The GUI is started when the Floor subsystem establishes connection with the Scheduler.
+It will run as long as the Floor runs, and exiting the window will close down the Floor system.

     ===== Test Files:
         All important data classes are unit tested.
 There is a unit test